grtlr/vis-starter/README.md

     yarn install
     yarn run build

+Afterwards you can start up a local webserver with this build by typing:

+    yarn run start

-You can start a live development server with hot reloading:
+You can also start a live development server with 🔥-reloading:

     yarn run dev